LDSSA/heroku-model-deploy/README.md

 Now to wrap it all up, the way that we can interpret this sequence of events is the following:

-1. We provided a prediction of 0.092 probability of survival
+1. We provided a prediction of 0.161 probability of survival;
-1. We found out later that the person didn't survive
+1. We found out later that the person didn't survive.

 ## Deploy to Heroku